owenthereal/vpm/README.md

 ### What?

-A Vim Bundle is a package that contains a vim bundle specification and vim scripts, a.k.a. "vbspec".
+A Vim Bundle is a package that contains vim scripts and a vim bundle specification, a.k.a. "vbspec".

 ### Why?